cmabastar/perl-exercise/README.md

 perl-exercise
 =============
 ## Description
 Sending RSA encryption via HTTP POST using LWP, RSA::Crypt and decrypting on the other end.

+Built using:
+	perl 5.16
+    Freebsd 10.0 release

 ## Requirements
 Install the following via CPAN: